 We are rugged and rustic, yet cool and urban.

-Throughout 2020 and the COVID-19 pandemic, countless visitors discovered the Ogden area’s abundant outdoor recreation assets for the first time.
+Throughout the COVID-19 pandemic, countless visitors discovered the Ogden area’s abundant outdoor recreation assets for the first time.
 Just 35 minutes from SLC International Airport and with the bulk of the area comprised of the Uinta-Wasatch-Cache National Forest, visitors in search of open space and fresh air explored our hundreds of miles of hiking and mountain bike trails, rivers teeming with trout, and reservoirs for dipping a paddle or chasing largemouth and smallmouth bass, crappie, perch, bluegill, tiger muskie and walleye.

 As we emerge from the pandemic and businesses and attractions fully re-open and our iconic events resume, visitors in 2021 will be able to more fully explore our eclectic mountain-to-metro community.